* Demographic group segmentation not available for this indicator

 only available for totals, not available for all indicators

-Percent of first-year students beginning postsecondary at a North Carolina institution who are still enrolled in any postsecondary program one year later.
+Percent of first-year students beginning postsecondary education at a North Carolina institution who are still enrolled in any postsecondary program one year later.

 Persistence rates measure how well students are continuing in their education; retention rates measure how well institutions retain their first-year students.